Continuum-statistical dynamics of colloidal suspensions under kinematic reversibility: Summary of results

-Here, we demonstrate that the aforementioned restrictions are not necessary when the LRT is applied to a representative volume element of the suspension, rather than the fluid region alone, based on the auxiliary flow problem of colloidal sedimentation.
-Although we focus our argumentation and derivation on purely translational motion, the resulting framework should also be applicable to rotational motion.
+Here, we demonstrate that the aforementioned restrictions are unnecessary when the LRT is applied to a representative volume element of the suspension, rather than the fluid region alone, based on the auxiliary flow problem of colloidal sedimentation.
 Our approach provides a clear perspective on the underlying assumptions of kinematic reversibility, the solvent’s role in momentum relaxation, and the driving forces governing diffusion and advection in colloidal suspensions.

-In particular, we show that for a colloid of hydrodynamic radius $R$ in a solution of viscosity $\eta$, the diffusiophoretic velocity $\bm v_\Delta$ due to exclusion of an ideal solute from a region of radius $R+\lambda$ around its hydrodynamic centre takes the form
+In particular, we generalise the boundary-layer result for the swimming velocity $\bm v_\text{swim}$ due to ciliary motion to arbitrary hydrodynamic slippage.
+The result is given by